Authority: Vice Chancellor and Dean for Academic and Student Affairs (DASA).

 Contact Info: Student Involvement (919-515-2797)

-Undergraduate student leadership in student organizations is a critical component of the learning process, providing students with lifelong skills and experiences that will enhance their effectiveness as citizens of the world.
-In support of the academic mission of the University, as well as individual student success, this regulation identifies Recognized Student Organizations that are sponsored within the Division of Academic and Student Affairs (DASA), establishes the requirements for leadership in Recognized Student Organizations, and outlines procedures for registering Recognized Student Organizations with the Student Involvement.
+Leadership in student organizations is a critical component of the learning process, providing students with lifelong skills and experiences that will enhance their effectiveness as citizens of the world.
+In support of the academic mission of the University, as well as individual student success, this regulation defines Recognized Student Organizations, outlines procedures for registering Recognized Student Organizations with Student Involvement, and establishes the requirements for leadership in Recognized Student Organizations.

 2. Recognized Student Organizations